Crowdsourced Testing Guide with Best Crowd Testing Companies

 DIGIVANTE New Logo

 Digivante is one of the world’s leading crowdsourced testing companies, with high-profile clients such as Specsavers, GymShark, and Audi.
-As a leading quality assurance service provider, they are raising the bar for digital quality on online platforms.
+As a leading quality assurance service provider, they are always raising the bar for digital quality on online platforms.

 Its large-scale crowd testing is made possible by experienced websites and app testers from all over the world.
 The members of the community are vetted by a technical exam to ensure the highest quality of skillsets.
 Fewer than 20% of applicants pass with the high standards to become a tester.